In this comparison guide, let's talk about Vortex StrikeFire 2 vs SpitFire 3X, both from Vortex and which one is better?

 Battery Life

-Please note that we're talking about budget optics here, and the battery life of these two optics aren't the best on the market, to be honest.
-However, they generally last about 1 year if you constantly using them.
+Please note that we're discussing budget optics.
+The battery life of these two optics isn't the best on the market.
+However, they typically last about a year if used continuously.

-The Vortex StrikeFire 2 uses a CR2 battery that lasts about 6000 hours on minimum brightness settings, and 400 hours on maximum settings.
-That's almost 250 ish days you can use this budget optic.
+The Vortex StrikeFire 2 uses a CR2 battery.
+It lasts approximately 6,000 hours on the lowest brightness setting and 400 hours on the highest.
+That's roughly 250 days of use for this affordable optic.

-The Vortex SpitFire uses a CR2032 battery for reticle illumination, which lasts about.
-If you're just plinking around with this optic during the day, generally speaking, you don't need to use the reticle illumination unless its a cloudy day.
+The Vortex SpitFire uses a CR2032 battery for reticle illumination.
+If you're casually using this optic during the day, you generally won't need the reticle illumination, unless it's a cloudy day.

 Practical Applications